-For many, Seville is the best city in Andalusia.
-For me, Granada just edges it out for the wow factor of a few specific things, but there is no disputing that Seville has a lot more than Granada.
+For many, Seville is the best city in Andalusia, and there is no disputing that Seville has a lot more than Granada.

 What to Do in Seville

 Barrio Santa Cruz, Macarena, and Triana are the three top neighborhoods to explore on your trip to Seville.
-The cathedral, with its Moorish Giralda tower, is a fascinating mix of cultures, let alone architectural styles.
+The cathedral, with its Moorish Giralda tower, is a fascinating mix of cultures and architectural styles.

 Tapas in Seville don't come for free, but they are also generally speaking better quality than in Granada.
 In fact, Seville is second only to San Sebastian for gourmet tapas in Spain.